jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > - Media
 >     - Do tests in the media you target
 >     - Suitablility of media
->     - “being closer” : 2 page spreads instead of single pages etc.
+>     - “being closer” : 2 page-spreads instead of single pages etc.
 > - Idea Attachment
 > - Motivation at the beginning; then the problems start.
 > - Finishing is good